Camila Cabello, Shawn Mendes and More Among Must-See Performances at the 2019 MTV VMAs

 Woo child, the 2019 MTV Video Music Awards are shaping up to be good as hell.

-The hotly-anticipated annual event will feature performances by Lizzo, Bad Bunny, Camila Cabello, J Balvin, Lil Nas X, Rosalía and Shawn Mendes, the network announced on Tuesday.
+The hotly-anticipated awards will feature performances by Lizzo, Bad Bunny, Camila Cabello, J Balvin, Lil Nas X, Rosalía and Shawn Mendes, the network announced on Tuesday.
 Honestly, can one room hold so much star power?

+On Monday, MTV announced that Missy Elliott is set to receive the Michael Jackson Video Vanguard Award.
+In addition to bringing home the coveted trophy, the "Get Ur Freak On" rapper will also perform, her first time doing so at the show in more than a decade.

-And let's not forget that earlier this month, it was revealed that Taylor Swift will also take the stage for the first time since her epic performance on "Bad Blood" in 2015.
-Just days before the show, she'll release her upcoming seventh album, Lover.
+And let's not forget that earlier this month, it was revealed that Taylor Swift will also take the stage.
+(In 2015, she performed her hit "Bad Blood" while her girl squad cheered on from the crowd.)
+Just days before the show, she'll also release her upcoming seventh album, Lover.
 So, needless to say, we can't calm down.

-And ICYMI, Swift and Ariana Grande snagged the most nominations with 10 each, followed by Billie Eilish and Lil Nas X. For his part, Mendes earned five nods and his love Mendes nabbed four.
+ICYMI, Swift and Ariana Grande snagged the most nominations with 10 each, followed by Billie Eilish and Lil Nas X. For his part, Mendes earned five nods and his love Cabello nabbed four.
+Other contenders include the Jonas Brothers, Cardi B and BTS.

-While there are certainly more surprises in store, there is one person you can count out of the equation: Miley Cyrus.

-After the "Mother's Daughter" singer did not score a single nomination, her fans took to social media to express their dismay.

 The MTV VMAs, hosted by comedian Sebastian Maniscalco, will air live from the Prudential Center in Newark, NJ on August 26.